Powercoders-Switzerland/2021-1-web-dev/04-django/Readme.md

 - Add categories to your model
 - Add a filter to your viewset for filtering by category
 - Test the filters with the browsable API

+## What's next?

+- Have a look at [relationships](https://docs.djangoproject.com/en/3.2/topics/db/examples/)
+- Extend your models